phetsims/models-of-the-hydrogen-atom/doc/implementation-notes.md

 The de Broglie atomic model is the first of the quantum models to represent the electron as a wave.
 There are three
 representations:
-* Radial Distance - The wave's offset from the electron's orbit is a function of electron amplitude.
+* Radial Distance - Distance from the electron's orbit is a function of the amplitude of the standing wave.
 See DeBroglieRadialDistanceNode.ts.
-* 3D Height - The 3D height of the wave is a function of the electron amplitude.
+* 3D Height - The 3D height of the wave is a function of the amplitude of the standing wave.
 Selecting this view causes the atom to rotate into place, so that we are viewing the atom in pseudo-3D.
-See DeBroglie3DHeightNode.ts and Wireframe3DNode.ts.
+See DeBroglie3DHeightNode.ts, DeBroglie3DWaveNode.ts, and Wireframe3DNode.ts.
-* Brightness - A ring is drawn that corresponds to the electron's orbit, and the brightness of the ring is a function of the amplitude of the wave.
+* Brightness - A ring is drawn that corresponds to the electron's orbit, and the brightness of the ring is a function of the amplitude of the standing wave.
 See DeBroglieBrightnessNode.ts.

 ### Schrodinger orbitals